sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=hQUwXJmhrWM&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy described involves taking advantage of a seasonal tendency in the stock market.
-Here's a summary:

-1. **Seasonal Tendency**: The trader refers to a known pattern where stocks tend to underperform from May to October ( Memorial Day to Labor Day).
-This period is sometimes called "Sell in May and Go Away."

-2. **Strategy**:
+1. **Themes**: Discussion about the market's recent performance and the potential timing for investment.
+2. **Trading Products**: Mention of the S&P 500 (SPX) as a trading product.
+3. **Indicators**: Reference to seasonal tendencies in the market.
-   - Buy at the end of April.
+4. **Strategy Details**: A strategy involving buying at the first of October and selling at the end of April.
-   - Sell at the end of October.
-   - Avoid holding during the summer months when returns are historically low.

-3. **Backtesting**: The strategy was backtested on the S&P 500 (SPX) from 1960 to present, showing that this approach has worked well over time with returns being close to zero during the May-October period.
+5. **Backtest Performance**: The strategy has been tested from 1960 until today, showing that returns from late April to early October are close to zero for about 60 years.

-4. **Rationale**: The trader prefers using statistics and historical data rather than relying on emotions or market sentiment, especially in rough markets.

-This strategy aims to capitalize on the seasonal weakness in stock prices during the summer months.
+6. **Conclusions**: The speaker does not feel confident in investing in the current market and prefers relying on statistical backtesting results.

+Sections:
+- Themes
+- Trading Products
+- Indicators
+- Strategy Details
+- Backtest Performance
+- Conclusions
 </details>

 <details>